Do Variable Speed Pool Pumps Run All The Time? Complete Guide

 Variable Speed Pool Pump Operation: Continuous vs Intermittent?

-Specifically, do variable speed pumps maintain constant operation at varying RPMs, or do they cycle on and off like conventional pumps?
+Apparently my pool guy wants $800 to install a variable speed pump that he claims runs 24/7, but I'm skeptical about whether that's really necessary.
 I'm particularly interested in understanding how they balance filtration requirements with energy efficiency, and whether the speed modulation eliminates the need for complete shutdown periods during normal operation.

 Quick Answer